 An update usually means making small changes to the existing design, like updating the color scheme or adding new photos.

 If you’re happy with the overall look and feel of your site, but it’s in need of some minor tweaks, then an update may be the way to go.
 This can be a quick and easy way to freshen up your site without making any major changes.
+I would highly recommend you to combine it with a website maintenance plan.

 However, it’s important to note that updates will only take you so far.
 If your site is outdated or in need of a major overhaul, then a redesign may be a better option.